 Beyond all of the obvious beneficial MastFoil features there are a number of handling advantages that have yet to be explored in detail.

-If you are running off in a storm the MastFoil can function as a "air drogue" by providing stern-ward thrust to offset the windage of the hulls and deckhouse.
+-If you are running off in a storm the MastFoil can function as an "air drogue" by providing stern-ward thrust to offset the windage of the hulls and deckhouse.
 This should be possible with AWA forward of 155° and 205°.